Board of directors: Process and structure

+Board members may be selected to ensure a balance of skills, experience and demographic characteristics.
+Jennifer Lovell has found that a growing percentage of major businesses facing strategic supply chain challenges have appointed a board member with a procurement or supply chain background.
+In smaller companies, engaging directors with a financial background remains a priority.

 Non-corporate boards

 The responsibilities of a board of directors vary depending on the nature and type of business entity and the laws applying to the entity (see types of business entity).
 For example, the nature of the business entity may be one that is traded on a public market (public company), not traded on a public market (a private, limited or closely held company), owned by family members (a family business), or exempt from income taxes (a non-profit, not for profit, or tax-exempt entity).
 There are numerous types of business entities available throughout the world such as a corporation, limited liability company, cooperative, business trust, partnership, private limited company, and public limited company.

 Much of what has been written about boards of directors relates to boards of directors of business entities actively traded on public markets.
 More recently, however, material is becoming available for boards of private and closely held businesses including family businesses.